davidmyers6643/voyageurs-java-assessment/README.md

 - Create a class called `User` that inherits from `Person`.
     - add a protected property called `isAdmin` that is a boolean.
     - Write the constructor on `User` so that it extends from `Contact` and accepts a 3rd parameter, a boolean of whether or not that user is an administrator.
+    - Write a getter and setter for the firstName property as well as a getter and setter for lastName
     - Write a method on the `User` class called `isAdmin()` that returns a boolean if the contact is an administrator.

 - Create an interface called `Greeter`.
     - Greeter interface should specify a method called `sayHello()`.
     - Go to your `Person` class and ensure that it implements the `Greeter` interface.
     - The implementation of `sayHello()` method on Person class should produce "Hello from " + firstName + " " + lastName.

-// Collections (ArrayList, HashMap)
+- On your `Main` class, add a method called `capitalizeRecords` that takes in an ArrayList of Person objects or User objects.
+- `capitalizeRecords` should check to make sure that each Object's firstName and lastName property are capitalized.
+If they are not, use the setter to capitalize the first letter of each firstName and lastName.

+// we need another problem for HashMaps.

 ## Testing